methylcloud/learn-gcp/compute/kubernetesengine/README.md

 Once created, a GKE can be modified by changing the number of nodes and zones covered.
 The K8s nodes can be found running in Compute Engine.

+## What is Container Registry?
+ - Private Docker image registry hosted in a GCP project
+ - Integrates with CI/CD to  automate build process

+## How are Docker containers built in GCP?
+ 1. Get code from a repository source (GCP Source Repository, GitHub, GitLab, GCS)
+ 2. Build and store container image in Container Registry
+ 3. Deploy to one of the computer option (GKE, GAE Flexible, GCE)

+## Modifying an existing GKE cluster
+ - Change the number of nodes on a pool (gcloud container clusters resize)
+ - Change the machine type of nodes in a pool is not possible, that would require migrating the workload to another pool